MubyCO/UserAccountVirus/README.md

 -----------------------------------------------------
 READ THIS:
 - Do not do this to ANYONE Without their permission!
 Cuz i am NOT responsible for any of the damages that it might cause

-    - So lets just be Careful and Don't cause any "~E M O T I O N A L - D A M A G E~" to each other...
 -----------------------------------------------------
 How to run it?

 - Just send the file to victim and make them run it
-- or say its free nitro generator, or free windows activator ;D
+- or say its free nitro generator, or free windows activator or something...

 [Make sure to run it for few minutes!!!]